r2axz/bluepill-serial-monster/README.md

 with a **1.5k** or **1.8k** resistor.

 If your board has component names on it, locate **R10**.
-Otherwise, trace the board to see where the incorrect resistor is located.
+Otherwise, trace the board to find the incorrect resistor.

 Once you identified the incorrect resistor, replace it with a **1.5k** or **1.8k** resistor.